ccollicutt/swiftacular/README.md

 $ pb site.yml
 ```

-To restart evertyhing but the package cache:
+There is a script rebuild everything but the package cache:

 ```bash
 $ ./bin/redo